In collaboration with:

-The Aquifer Sciences course and resources are being developed by a nationally representative and multi-institutional team of over 100 leading science and clinical educators representing eleven core basic science disciplines and nine major clinical disciplines, working in collaboration with senior medical student curriculum interns selected through a competitive national process.
+The Aquifer Sciences curriculum and Integrated Illness Scripts are being developed by a nationally representative and multi-institutional team of over 100 leading science and clinical educators drawn from eleven core basic science disciplines and nine major clinical disciplines, working in collaboration with senior medical student curriculum interns selected through a competitive national process.

-The goals of the Aquifer Sciences Initiative are to provide evidence-based teaching and learning resources that promote:
+The goal of the Aquifer Sciences Initiative is to provide evidence-based teaching and learning resources that promote: